Kray-G/kinx-books/src/prog-lang-kinx/en/chapter/chapter02.md

 [10, 100, null]
 ```

-When using `const`, you can not assign a new value to the variable after declaration with compiling error.
+When using `const`, you can not assign a new value to the variable (compiling error).

 ```kinx
 const b = 100;